igorskyflyer/npm-comment-it/README.md

 <br>

-📜 Formats the provided string as a comment, either a single or a multi line comment for the given programming language.
-40 languages are currently supported. 💻
+📜 Formats the provided string as a comment, either a single or a multi line comment for the given programming language. 💻

 <br>